SafirSDK/safir-sdk-core/docs/safir_sdk_core_sug/README.txt

 This document is written using the asciidoc markup language (see http://www.methods.co.nz/asciidoc/).

 On a GNU/Linux system it is easy to install the toolchain needed to produce all kinds of documents.
-Simply install (package names may vary, this is for ubuntu) "asciidoc", "fop" and "source-highlight".
+Simply install (package names may vary, this is for ubuntu) "asciidoc", "fop", "source-highlight" and "zip".

-In Ubuntu I've had some problems with the syntax highlighting for the pdf targets.
-You may try to put the included source-highlight-filter.conf in /etc/asciidoc/filters/ and see if that makes things better.

 For windows systems you may just want to download the asciidoc python script from the homepage, but if you haven't got source-highlight installed you'll have to do some editing to your asciidoc configuration script to get it working.